(Ho Chi Minh City)

 In time for the Plastic-Free July, TONTOTON has received its first batch of certification for 75.38 metric tons of orphan plastic waste following the Ocean-Bound Plastic Neutrality Standard set out by Zero Plastics Oceans and audited by Control Union.

-These plastic credits can be purchased by companies either to neutralize their plastic footprint or as an added impact and purpose to their products and become part of their sustainability or CSR reports.
+These plastic credits can be purchased by companies either to responsibly manage plastic waste or as an added impact and purpose to their products and become part of their sustainability or CSR reports.

 Cumulatively, these 75 tons of orphan plastic wastes were collected from Phu Quoc and Hon Son islands in the southern part of Vietnam.

 Phu Quoc island is the biggest in Vietnam with more than 100,000 residents and over 3,000,000 tourists annually.

 According to a report published by WWF and USAid in June 2018, in Phu Quoc,